 5. Hot Bath

-I loved nothing more than my evening soak in the bath.
+I love nothing more than an evening soak in the bath.

 As I’m a water baby, I do love the shower too, but I know the importance and health benefits of a relaxing bath.